Shweta2024/Web-Development/REACT/HOOKS/README.md

 ```

- NOTE : Whenever we change the value of state that value gets re-rendered
+ NOTE : Whenever we change the value of state that value gets re-rendered.
+ Dynamically updates the changes value

  #### EXAMPLE